 - Do your developers have experience in working with this API?
 (Bear in mind that if you want to integrate an API your developers have never worked with, there is a risk that integration will take a long time and cost much more than expected.)

 - What about documentation?
-(With well-known solutions, there shouldn't be any problems with their tech documents, but if you want to integrate a less-known API, check the availability of the necessary docs.)
+(With well-known solutions, there shouldn't be any problems with their tech documentation, but if you want to integrate a less-known API, check the availability of the necessary docs.)

 At Cogniteq, we are always ready to help you build innovative and reliable solutions that will boost the growth of your business and increase the loyalty of your clients.
 Contact us via our website!
 We would be happy to become your IT partner for years to come.